punctum-im/protocol-old/PROTOCOL.md

 ### Recent changes

-- added bot accounts
+- added stash requests, new API method and new required value for stashes
 - cleared up information about API method authentication
-- added API methods for banning, kicking and blocking
+- added API methods for banning, kicking and blocking and invites
-- added API methods for invites
-- added invites, blocks and user-specific information
+- added invites, blocks, bots and user-specific information
 - cleared up information about stashing - additional things to implement, see the ``Federation`` > ``Stashing`` section.

 ## Keywords